docker-ci/tutorials/nginx_mongo_node/tutorial.md

 At some point you want to use nginx.
 It's fast, reliable.
 In this example i will show how to build a nodejs application with nginx as a frontend server.
 To make a bit more complicated - let's say, we want our static files served though nginx.

+You can launch this code, cloning [this][https://github.com/docker-ci/tutorials/tree/master/nginx_mongo_node] code from github

 Let's see the whole file
 ```python
 @cleanup